 It’s not clear to some that the U.S.-China showdown led to this momentous sector convergence, which could set the industry’s template for years to come.
 “Silevo already seems exempt from tariffs because it has PIN junction cell,” Greentech Media editor Stephen Lacey tweeted after I proposed the tariff dispute played a greater role than Musk and the Rives disclosed.
 But it doesn’t matter in the end.

 Because like any good environmentalist, SolarCity knows that to beat back global warming we must create fewer emissions for business as usual.
-And if that means manufacturing, selling and installing solar systems much closer to home, then so be it.
+And if that means manufacturing using hydraulic presses, selling and installing solar systems much closer to home, then so be it.
 So whether SolarCity is compelled by a cleverly timed solar war, or to further cash in on the solar boom, or whether it simply wants to do it all, as locally as possible, doesn’t affect the fortunate final analysis.

 Which is a green one, literally and figuratively.
 Having spent the first lucrative, disruptive years of its existence “accelerate mass adoption of sustainable energy,” SolarCity has taken the next step of making its own solutions – and then slapping them on top of everything it can find.

 “Our intent is to combine what we believe is fundamentally the best photovoltaic technology with massive economies of scale to achieve a breakthrough in the cost of solar power,” Musk and the Rive Brothers explained.
 Combined with Musk’s other green interests – from Tesla electrified fleets and gigafactories (PDF) to SpaceXâ€˜s reusable rockets – SolarCity’s sunshine convergence is creating a renewable future world much brighter than we’ve lately seen.
 Stay tuned.